Celebrate International Observe the Moon Night on October 1!

 Though telescopes and binoculars are not required to view the Moon, they add to the observing experience.
 Many astronomy clubs around the world host International Observe the Moon Night events, but if you or your local club would rather not lead an event, consider partnering.
 Libraries, schools, museums, and other organizations eagerly seek support from astronomy clubs to provide telescopes and observing expertise at their International Observe the Moon Night events.

-The Moon is a gateway to the Solar System and beyond, so hosts are encouraged to also observe and discuss planets and other celestial objects and events.
-Stargazers often notice how the Moon tracks the same region of the sky as the Sun and planets - making our Moon a celestial tour guide to budding observers, making for striking pairings as it passes, and sometimes occults, the planets in out solar system.
-The Moon also travels past many other celestial sights as well, and can serve to help folks identify nearby constellations, stars, and relatively bright deep sky objects.
+The Moon is a gateway to the Solar System and beyond, so hosts are encouraged to observe and discuss planets, other celestial objects, and events as well.
+Stargazers often notice how the Moon tracks the same region of the sky as the Sun and planets - making our Moon a celestial tour guide to budding observers, making for striking pairings as it passes, and sometimes occults, the planets in our solar system.
+The Moon also passes near many other celestial sights and can help folks identify nearby constellations, stars, and relatively bright deep-sky objects.

 Night Sky Network (NSN) member clubs are dedicated to bringing the wonders of space and NASA science to folks across the USA.NSN program participation provides clubs with tools and resources to assist in their public outreach.

-The NASA Night Sky Network is managed by the Astronomical Society of the Pacific.
-The ASP is a 501c3 non-profit organization advancing science literacy through astronomy.
+The NASA Night Sky Network is managed by The Astro Society, a 501(c)(3) nonprofit organization advancing science literacy through astronomy.